Psychological wellbeing practitioner

 Work experience

-Competition for trainee PWP places is strong.
-To increase your chances of securing a position, experience of working with individuals living with mental health issues is essential.
+There is a lot of competition for trainee PWP places, but gaining some experience of working with individuals living with mental health issues will strengthen your application.
 Consider looking for opportunities in primary care services, such as community support worker roles.

 Evidence of long-term volunteering is also helpful as it shows that you're emotionally strong and committed to working with people with mental ill health.
 These types of vacancies can be found in the not-for-profit and health sector.